Fish Fry (film)

 Fish Fry is a 1944 Andy Panda cartoon directed by James Culhane and produced by Walter Lantz Productions.
 The plot centers around a street cat's endless attempts to eat Andy's goldfish after ordering it from a pet shop.

 Plot

-Andy Panda is attracted by a cute little goldfish in a pet shop window, buys it, and starts to take it home, but he is stalked by a mangy, hungry alley cat who wants to eat it.
-The cat tries to catch fish the by sneaking up and grabbing it, then by disguising himself as a thirst-crazed desert traveler, and finally, by crude by effective brute force.
-In his haste, the cat loses the fish down the gutter, then retrieves it only to lose it again after trying to cook it.
-After escaping from the cement mixer that he was kicked into, Andy catches the fish and is promptly chases back to the pet shop.
-The cat's ambush outside the shop is foiled by a big bulldog at Andy's side who disposes of the cat without lifting an eyebrow.
+Andy Panda is captivated by a cute little goldfish in a pet shop window.
+He buys it and begins to take it home, but he is stalked by a mangy, hungry alley cat that wants to eat the fish.
+The cat attempts to catch the fish by sneaking up and grabbing it, then by disguising itself as a parched desert traveler, and finally by resorting to crude yet effective brute force.
+In his haste, the cat loses the fish down a gutter, retrieves it, and then loses it again while trying to cook it.
+After escaping from a cement mixer into which he was kicked, Andy catches the fish and is promptly chased back to the pet shop.
+The cat's ambush outside the shop is thwarted by a large bulldog at Andy's side, who disposes of the cat without raising an eyebrow.